 Things to Know

 - In chile harvest season the green enchiladas are especially good, and would be what I recommend (Chope’s serves freshly harvested chile from about the beginning of September to the end of October).

 - The bar is next door to the restaurant and serves the same food.
-It gives you faster service if the restaurant is full and there is a waiting line, but I am usually willing to wait in line for a table in the restaurant because it is quieter and I like to eat there if I can, there seems to be a good camaraderie in the bar that can also make it worthwhile.
+It gives you faster service if the restaurant is full and there is a waiting line, but I am usually willing to wait for a table in the restaurant if necessary because it is quieter and I like to eat there if I can, there seems to be a good camaraderie in the bar that can also make it worthwhile.